thomasanderson9000/ipredator_btt/README.md

 ./setup.py
 ./up.py
 ```

+Once the VPN has connected successfully transmission-daemon will be launched.
+You can connect to it via http://docker_host:9091/transmission/web/.

 ## Notes

 Similiar to https://github.com/dperson/transmission with some differences.
 This uses docker-compose and all images are in subdirectories.
 I also bind the rpc port and btt port to local and vpn interfaces to avoid leaking if the VPN is down.